defold/doc/docs/en/manuals/project-settings.md

 #### Retry Time
 The number of seconds to wait between attempts to download a file when the download failed (see `Retry Count`).

+#### Transparent Graphics Context
+Check if you want the graphics context to have a transparent backdrop.

 ---

 ### IAP